SachaCR/events-sourcing/README.md

 Event sourcing library.
-Just a workaround to play with event sourcing and learn more about it.

-# Events sequences

-- The default state has the sequence 0.
-- All events must have a consecutive sequence number.
-If not an error will be thrown : with `error.code === 'APPLY_EVENT_OUT_OF_SEQUENCE'`
+This library allow you to create projection object that result from a list of events.
+To compute your events you need to attach reducer for each event types.
+Your reducer must be pure and return an object that reflect the update that you want to apply to your projection.

 # Projection(events, state, reducers) :

 - events: `optional` array of events.
-Default value: []
+Default value: [].
 - state: `optional` object.
 Default value: { sequence: 0, values:{} }
-- reducers: `optional` object.
-Default value: {}
+- reducers: `optional` array.
+Default value: []

-A projection is the results of all events that compose an entity. it expose utilities function to :

-- `addReducer(eventType, reducer)`: Will attach a reducer function to an event type.
-- `addEvent(eventType, payload)`: Will add a new event to the projection and refresh his state.
-Throw an error if no reducer is found.
-- `goTo(n)`: Go to the entity at the time of the event `n`.
-- `revert(n)`: Revert `n` events on the projection.
-- `apply(n)`: Apply `n` next events on the projection.
-- `sequence()`: Return the current sequence number of the projection.
-You can see that as a version number of the entity.
-- `values()`: Return the entity values.
-- `events()`: Return the events list of the projection.
-- `reducers()`: Return the reducers object map.

 ```js
 const evsc = require('events-sourcing');